ptrmchlk/ptrmchlk.github.io/books.md

 You probably know Strunk and White's [*Elements of Style*](https://gutenberg.org/ebooks/37134) and I don't think anybody disagrees that its one of the best.
 It's clear, witty, and makes sure you write in a way that's clear, understandable, and mostly correct.
 But it will not tell you what to write.
 And if, like me, you stare at a blank page and don't know where to start - this is the book.
 It might seem not directly relevant to a scientific writing, but it is aimed at writers of all sorts.
 It is the book that made me enjoy writing the papers again.
 It is scientific *communication* after all.
 The book came too late to help with my thesis, but it might come early enough for yours.

+*but, if it has been clicked, does it make it solicited?